Boilerplate vs From Scratch: Real Time Savings (2026)

 Building SaaS from scratch takes 8-12 weeks.
 A good boilerplate cuts this to days.
 Here's the math on what you actually save and where.

 TL;DR: A production-grade SaaS boilerplate saves 6-10 weeks of development time.
 Authentication takes 3-5 days instead of 2 weeks.
 Stripe integration: 2 days vs 1-2 weeks.
 Security setup: 1 day vs 1 week.
 The real savings?
-Avoiding the research rabbit holes, edge cases, and production bugs that eat up 40% of "building from scratch" time.
+Avoiding the research rabbit holes, edge cases, and production bugs that eat up a large portion of "building from scratch" time.

 Every developer who's built a SaaS has asked this question.
 You're staring at a new project, debating whether to start from npm create or grab a boilerplate.